+The following schedule uses two blocks.
 The first block defines a period relative to sunrise and the second block defines a period relative to sunset.
 The combined result records for two hours centered at sunrise and two hours centered at sunset.